MrCookie-For-Programmers/ytincmd/README.md

-#IMPORTANT NOTE: MACOS AND WINDOWS ARENT TESTED
+# IMPORTANT NOTE: MACOS ISNT TESTED

+oh ye btw dependencies on windows suck, good luck

 make sure the requirements.txt has the correct name for each os in the command btw